comit-network/RFCs/registry-RFC-002.md

 Hints are optional.
 If present, expected hints are `alpha_asset` and `beta_asset`.
 Both or none of them must be included.

-### Unsupported swap protocol
+### Unsupported protocol
-The receiver does not support the requested swap protocol `value`: `swap-protocol-unsupported`
+The receiver does not support the requested protocol `value`: `protocol-unsupported`
 #### `parameters`
 Hints are optional.
-If present, expected hint is `swap_protocol`. if the receiver may accept the swap condition under a different swap protocol.
+If present, expected hint is `protocol`. if the receiver may accept the asset exchange under a different protocol.

 ### Unsupported ledger combination
 The receiver does not support the requested ledger combination.